Random non-Hermitian Hamiltonian framework for symmetry breaking dynamics: Introduction

 In this paper, we demonstrate that stochastic nonlinear dynamics can be equivalently generated by linear evolution operators governed by random non-Hermitian (RNH) Hamiltonians.
-While there has been extensive research on non-Hermitian Hamiltonians, particularly with or without PT-symmetry~\cite{Bender07}, in the dynamics of open quantum systems, including quantum scattering~\cite{Rotter09} and non-Hermitian topological insulators~\cite{Hatano96,Xiong18,Alvarez18,Wang18,Gong18,Kunst18,Kawabata19,Budich19,Budich20,WangZ22,Xue21,Wang24}, as well as in classical optical, mechanical, and electrical systems~\cite{Ganainy18,Kunst21}, these models differ from ours in that they do not incorporate temporal noise or stochastic processes, which are critical to our approach.
+While there has been extensive research on non-Hermitian Hamiltonians, particularly with or without PT-symmetry~\cite{Bender07}, in the dynamics of open quantum systems, including quantum scattering~\cite{Rotter09} and non-Hermitian topological insulators~\cite{Hatano96,Xiong18,Alvarez18,Wang18,Gong18,Kunst18,Kawabata19,Budich19,Budich20,WangZ22,Xue21,Wang24}, as well as in classical optical, mechanical, and electrical systems~\cite{Ganainy18,Kunst21}, these models differ from ours in that they usually do not incorporate temporal noise or stochastic processes, which are critical to our approach.
+But there also exists few exception~\cite{Wiersig20,Pablo24}, which appears recently.

 Our method offers several advantages.
 It retains a hidden linearity in the equations, which not only simplifies solving them but also naturally reveals the symmetry of the system---a feature that was challenging to access in previous approaches.
 In fact, in the presence of temporal noise, the conventional concept of quantum symmetry (explicit symmetry) must be replaced by statistical symmetry~\cite{Wang22}.
 Statistical symmetry refers to the invariance of the probability distribution of an ensemble of quantum-state trajectories under symmetry transformations, even though individual random trajectories may not remain invariant.